Formal deformations of the algebra of Jacobi forms and Rankin-Cohen brackets: A first family of Rankin-Cohen deformations on weak Jacobi forms

-From the deformations we have built on the algebra of Jacobi forms, we want to produce deformations on the algebra of quasimodular forms.
-In order to do so, we extend the deformation from \(\fwJ\) to \(\fwK\) and then restrict this extension to \(\fQ=\CC[\E_4,\E_6,\F_2]\).
+The deformations we have built on the algebra of weak Jacobi forms produce deformations on the algebra of quasimodular forms.
+More precisely they extend from \(\wJ\) to \(\wK\) and then, restrict to \(\wQ=\CC[\E_4,\E_6,\F_2]\).
+For any \(a,b\in\CC\), the derivation \(\Se_{a,b}\) extends canonically to \(\wK\) by